isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mother of Thousands.md

 <section>
   <h4>Propagation:</h4>
 		<img title="Mother of Thousands plant with plantlets.
 Photo by Jacqueline Chua." src="/images/Plants/motherofthousands%20(1)_jacquelinechua.jpg">
-	<p>Mother of Thousands can be grown from stem and leaf cuttings rooted directly into soil, or by the aerial plantlets growing on the leaves.</p>
+	<p>Mother of Thousands can be grown from <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem and leaf cuttings</a> rooted directly into soil, or by the <a href="/page-index/horticulture-techniques/propagating-by-division/">aerial plantlets</a> growing on the leaves.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>Mother of Thousands are largely resistant to most pests.</p>
-	<p>These plants are susceptible to root rot if grown in waterlogged soil.
+	<p>These plants are susceptible to <a href="/page-index/plant-problems/root-rot/">root rot</a> if grown in <a href="/page-index/plant-problems/waterlogging/">waterlogged soil</a>.
 To prevent rot, allow the plant to dry out between waterings and ensure that there is enough air circulation.</p>
 	<br>
 </section>